 The wide range of teaching methods used will encourage the development of a range of skills.
-Intellectual skills will be developed by the use of methods such as lectures, tutorials, group discussions and debates.
-Where modules have two pieces of assessment the first is completed part way through the module delivery.
+Intellectual skills will be developed by the use of such methods as lectures, tutorials, group discussions and debates.
+Where modules have two pieces of assessment the first is completed part the way through the module delivery.
 This provides an opportunity for students to obtain feedback on their performance which encourages their learning and, hopefully, adds to their performance in the second assessment.
 The way the pathway is designed, in three stages, also encourages the student to develop their intellectual skills and to reflect on this development and the accompanying learning as they proceed through their degree programme.

+Care work often entails emotional labour, caring for vulnerable persons and negotiating ethical dilemmas; therefore, a number of modules have assessments which require students to reflect on critical incidents related to material learned during the module.
 The undergraduate major project places specific emphasis on research skills and thinking skills in general.
 The use of case study material, simulations and projects throughout the pathway provide many opportunities to develop and exercise deductive, inductive and other cognitive skills.